PostgreSQL DELETE Rows from Select

 Delete Query in PostgreSQL

-The Delete Statement in PostgreSQL is used to delete either one or more records from a table.
-If you want to delete select rows from a table PostgreSQL allows you to combine the DELETE statement with the WHERE clause else it will delete all records.
+The DELETE statement in PostgreSQL is used to delete one or more records from a table.
+To delete only selected rows from a table, PostgreSQL allows you to combine the DELETE statement with the WHERE clause; otherwise, it deletes all records in the table.

-The DELETE statement can be defined by the below syntax:
+The DELETE statement can be defined using the syntax below:

 [ WITH [ RECURSIVE ] with-query [, ...] ]